eonx-com/easy-quality/readme.md

     ```

 7. Make sure you have config files for ECS, Rector, PHP Mess Detector, and PHPStan in the project source code root.
-8. Run `composer check-all` from the project source code root to make sure everything is working and fix the found issues.
+8. Run `composer check-all` from the project source code root to make sure everything is working and fix the found
+   issues.
 9. If you want to use the quality tools in CI, here is an example of a GitHub action configuration:

     ```yaml
         coding-standards:
-            needs: phpunit-install
+            needs: composer
             runs-on: ubuntu-latest
             timeout-minutes: 60
             strategy:
                 fail-fast: false
                 matrix:
-                    php: ['8.0']
+                    php: ['8.2']
                     actions:
                         - {name: phpstan, run: composer check-phpstan}
                         - {name: phpmd-app, run: composer check-phpmd-app}